thomasp85/gganimate/README.md

 (Each of these requires ffmpeg, ImageMagick, or other such drivers to be installed on your computer: see the [animation package](http://www.inside-r.org/packages/cran/animation/docs/animation) documentation for more).

 Notice that the axis limits and legend stay fixed between animation frames, even though the points move.
-This is one of the advantages of the **gganimate** package as opposed to creating animations manually: the plot (and its axes and legend) is built only once but rendered for each frame.
+This is one of the advantages of the **gganimate** package as opposed to creating each ggplot separately and combining them with the **animation** package: the plot (with its axes and legend) is built only once but rendered for each frame.

 ### Customization